 As organizations shift more resources to the cloud, they require modern technologies to meet the security requirements of a multi-cloud approach.
-Here, Gerry Gebel, VP of Business Development at Axiomatics talks about the importance of a policy-based approach for securing cloud-based data resources.
+This is why the importance of a policy-based approach for securing cloud-based data resources is increasing.

 Businesses are embarking on more data-driven projects as analytical technologies continue to advance.
 Impactful applications of data and analytics are already functioning across a variety of industries including healthcare, finance, manufacturing, retail and more, in the form of speech recognition, augmented reality and video applications.